Experienced Child Support Attorneys

 - The financial resources and needs of the noncustodial parent (Click HERE for selected family law statutes.)

 With these factors in mind the court may make an order as to child support if the parents of the children are separated.
+In our experience, the two biggest driving factors of the amount support ordered are the number of overnights that the children spend with each parent and the income of the parties.
 You may have heard about the “child support formula” or the “child support worksheet,” these terms refer to documents and computerized spreadsheets which help parents and the courts determine the amount of child support which should be paid.
 These forms are created by the judicial department according to the Colorado Revised Statutes relevant to child support: “The child support guidelines shall be used with standardized child support guideline forms to be issued by the judicial department.
 The judicial department is responsible for promulgating and updating the Colorado child support guideline forms, schedules, worksheets, and instructions.” (§ 14-10-115(4)).

 There are some resources available where you can get more information about this area of the law of Colorado in regards to Child Support, here are two which may be helpful: